Full name Jacob Timothy Ball

 The nephew of Bruce French, the former Nottinghamshire and England wicket-keeper, Ball is a former England Under-19 international.
 He made his Nottinghamshire debut at the end of the 2009 season, against Sussex in a Pro40 match at Hove.
 Bowling right-arm medium-pace, he claimed Rory Hamilton-Brown as his first senior wicket but when he batted he was out first ball as Dwayne Smith completed a hat-trick.

 He played in two Under-19 Test matches in 2010, taking 5 for 64 in the second innings against Sri Lanka at Scarborough, to set up an England win.
 He made his first class debut for Nottinghamshire in the Champion County v MCC match in Abu Dhabi in March 2011, taking 3 for 72 in the second innings.
-Most of his county cricket so far has been in the 40-over format, in which he impressed enough in 2012 to be named Nottinghamshire's Young Player of the Year and be awarded a one-year contract extension.
+Most of his county cricket so far has been in the one-day, in which he impressed enough in 2012 to be named Nottinghamshire's Young Player of the Year and be awarded a one-year contract extension.